 Instead, what we do is to invent a new pebble game, with white pebbles just as before, but with black blobs that can cover multiple vertices instead of single-vertex black pebbles.
-A blob on a vertex set V can be thought of as truth of some vertex $v \in V$ .
-The derivation sketched in the preceding paragraph, resulting in the set of clauses in Figure 3(a), will then be translated into white pebbles on s and t as before and a black blob covering both v and z in Figure 3(b).
+A blob on a vertex set V can be thought of as truth of some vertex $v \in V$.
+The derivation sketched in the preceding paragraph, resulting in the set of clauses in Figure 4(a), will then be translated into white pebbles on s and t as before and a black blob covering both v and z in Figure 4(b).
 We define rules in this blob-pebble game corresponding roughly to black and white pebble placement and removal in the usual black-white pebble game, and add a special inflation rule allowing us to inflate black blobs to cover more vertices.

-Once we have this blob-pebble game, we use it to construct a lower bound proof as outlined in

-Section 2.2.
-First, we establish that for a fairly general class of graphs, any resolution refutation of a pebbling contradiction can be interpreted as a blob-pebbling on the DAG in terms of which this pebbling contradiction is defined.
+Once we have this blob-pebble game, we use it to construct a lower bound proof as outlined in Section 2.2.
+First, we establish that for a fairly general class of graphs-namely layered graphs, where the vertices can be divided into layers and all edges go between consecutive layers-any resolution refutation of a pebbling contradiction can be interpreted as a blob-pebbling on the DAG in terms of which this pebbling contradiction is defined.
 Intuitively, the reason that this works is that we can use the inflation rule to analyze apparently non-optimal steps in the refutation.

 Theorem 2.1.
-Let $Peb_G^d$ denote the pebbling contradiction of degree $d \ge 1$ over a layered DAG G. Then there is a translation function from sets of clauses derived from $Peb_G^d$ into sets of black blobs and white pebbles in G such that any resolution refutation $\pi$ of $Peb_G^d$ corresponds to a blob-pebbling $\mathcal{P}{\pi}$ of G under this translation.
+Let Peb_G^d denote the pebbling contradiction of degree $d \ge 1$ over a layered DAG G. Then there is a translation function from sets of clauses derived from Peb_G^d into sets of black blobs and white pebbles in G such that any resolution refutation π of Peb_G^d corresponds to a blob-pebbling \mathcal{P}{π} of G under this translation.

-In fact, the only property that we need from the layered graphs in Theorem 2.1 is that if w is a vertex with predecessors u and v, then there is no path between the siblings u and v.
+In fact, the only property that we need from the layered graphs in Theorem 2.1 is that if w is a vertex with (immediate) predecessors u and v, then there is no path between the siblings u and v.
 The theorem holds for any DAG satisfying this condition.

-Next, we carefully design a cost function for black blobs and white pebbles so that the cost of the blob-pebbling $\mathcal{P}{\pi}$ in Theorem 2.1 is related to the space of the resolution refutation $\pi$ .
+Next, we carefully design a cost function for black blobs and white pebbles so that the cost of the blob-pebbling \mathcal{P}{π} in Theorem 2.1 is related to the space of the resolution refutation π .

 Theorem 2.2.
-If $\pi$ is a refutation of a pebbling contradiction $Peb_G^d$ of degree d > 1, then the cost of the associated blob-pebbling $\mathcal{P}{\pi}$ is bounded by the space of $\pi$ by $cost(\mathcal{P}{\pi}) \leq Sp(\pi) + O(1)$ .
+If π is a refutation of a pebbling contradiction Peb_G^d of degree d > 1, then the cost of the associated blob-pebbling \mathfrak{P}{π} is bounded by the space of π by $\operatorname{cost}(\mathfrak{P}{\pi}) \leq \operatorname{Sp}(\pi) + \operatorname{O}(1)$.